genn-team/genn/docs/simulating_networks.rst

 ..  note::

-    The memory access is always to the host memory space (unless it is them same as the backend memory space for "single_threaded_cpu" ot through pinned zero copy memory).
+    The memory access is always to the host memory space (unless it is them same as the backend memory space for "single_threaded_cpu" or through zero copy memory).
 Therefore, typically, memory access would look like

 ..  code-block:: python